 If you’re located near us in North Florida, Contact Representative Ted Yoho:

-We brought our “puppy” Maisie with this year while we worked on the American Heart Association Heart Walk chalkboard this year.
+We brought our “puppy” Maisie with while we worked on the American Heart Association Heart Walk chalkboard this year.
 She was quite a hit with the volunteer groups who were helping with setup.
 They all wanted her to join them for their group pictures.
-She was great and loved all the attention!
+She was great and, of course, loved all the attention!

 Last year, we hosted Tia, a student participating in the Center for Independent Living’s High School High Tech Program, which works with high school kids with a wide range of disabilities who are interested in pursuing careers in high-tech or technology-related fields.
 Tia was a wonderful intern.
 In addition to being creative and funny, she was a receptive learner and quickly picked up on the Adobe Illustrator features and functions we were teaching her.
 If you scroll down to the September 16, 2016 blog post, you’ll be able to see some photos of a logo Tia created during that internship!

 Over the last year, Tia has furthered her skills in Adobe programs at school, and during her much-anticipated return to our office this summer, we introduced her to new concepts in InDesign and Photoshop, which she used to create a logo for a hearing loss awareness organization.

 We’re over the moon to work with Tia again, and always proud to work with the High School High Tech Program.